zhongzisha/ISBI2018_PETCT_Segmentation/README.md

 interested readers can check the `test.sh` script.
 **Please note that we just use the `tensorflow_gpu==2.3` in the testing code, not for training.**

+4. **With regarding to the PET SUV computation, please refer to the NCI-QIICR project (http://qiicr.org/tool/PETDICOM/), they have introduced an implementation as an extension for the open source 3D Slicer software (https://www.slicer.org/).**

 ## CT/PET Segmentation Results on One Patient

 ### 1. CT image